mohammadrezaeicode/mr-excel-repo/README.md

 </details>

 ### ExcelTable Object

+> [!NOTE]
+> The table in this section is currently outdated, but it will be updated soon.

 In the ExcelTable object, you'll find various properties that allow you to customize the behavior and appearance of the generated Excel file through the `generateExcel` function.